robin11110000/tempura2/README.md

 Traditional Webtoon platforms centralize data, revenue, and creative ownership.
 Tempura flips this model:

-* **Creators own their microchains**
+* **Creators own their own on-chain identity/state**
 * **Readers interact in real-time**
 * **Episodes and metadata live on-chain**
 * **Fan engagement + tipping + unlocks are built into the protocol**

-Tempura is designed for the **Linera Buildathon** and showcases how microchain-native apps can deliver real-time, creator-centric digital publishing.
+Tempura is designed for the **Massa Hackathon** and showcases how Massa-native apps can deliver real-time, creator-centric digital publishing.

 ---